Care Providers

 A: “I love this work.
 Having the ability to change people’s lives for better and getting to see the pure joy and happiness from them and their families is indescribable.
 Volunteering with Operation Smile allows me to really affect people in a positive way when they may never have had the opportunity to receive surgery, let alone see a doctor, ever in their lives.
 Honestly, the reason most people take the time to become a physician is to help people and improve their lives.”

-Q: Can you tell us a particular story or moment with a patient that touched your heart while on a mission?
+Q: Can you tell us a particular story or moment with a patient that touched your heart while on a program?

 “My heart just ached for them and their journey and their desire for surgery.
 We put them on the surgical schedule, of course, and were able to do them both.
 Still brings tears to my eyes thinking about the strength of those two kids.
 I’ll never forget them.”